Planning an excellent 2 days in Granada

 🗺 If none of these options appeal, why not use my interactive Granada accommodation map to find something more to your taste.

-For the sake of ease (and not knowing your specific details) I’m going to create 2 full day itineraries for Granada and depending on what time you arrive in Granada, you could swap around the days to suit your schedule.
+For the sake of ease (and not knowing your specific details) I’ve created 2 full day itineraries for Granada.
+The order of the days does not matter.
+You can move things around depending on what time you arrive in Granada & your Alhambra entry time.

 Day 1 in Granada